 Tuesday, Nov.
 26

 Thursday, Nov.
 28

-This watchdog blog, written by journalist Norman Oder, offers analysis, commentary, and reportage about Forest City Ratner's planned $4.9 billion Atlantic Yards project, to build the Barclays Center basketball arena and 16 high-rise buildings at a crucial site in Brooklyn.
+This watchdog blog, by journalist Norman Oder, offers analysis, commentary, and reportage about the $4.9 project to build the Barclays Center arena and 16 high-rise buildings at a crucial site in Brooklyn.
+Dubbed Atlantic Yards by developer Forest City Ratner in 2003, it was rebranded Pacific Park in 2014 after the Chinese government-owned Greenland Group bought a 70% stake in 15 towers.
+New York State still calls it Atlantic Yards.
 Contact: AtlanticYardsReport[at]hotmail.com

 “According to the New York State Department of Labor, unemployment in Kings County last month stood at 9.6 percent, a figure higher than that of New York City, New York State and the nation as a whole.
 As good as Brooklyn is doing, creating jobs for many in our creative economy, this data shows how far we have to go to meet the employment needs of all our residents, from Cypress Hills to Coney Island.Samsung or local company?